-Solid research is a vital aspect of copywriting, and all marketing in general.
-Your knowledge of the product or service you are selling, along with your knowledge of the target audience is ALWAYS your limiting factor when it comes to your copy.
+Thorough research is a vital part of writing good copy.
+Your knowledge of the product or service you are selling and your knowledge of the target audience is nearly always the limiting factor in your copywriting.

 You’re expected to write like an expert, even if the topic is completely new to you!

 A good copywriter can write effective copy for an industry they are familiar with.
 A great copywriter can write killer copy for a previously unknown industry.

 This is made possible by research and it separates the good from the great.

 Being able to delve deep into a topic and come out with a solid understanding of the industry is an important skill to have.
 Even if you are writing copy for your own business and products, good research can be the difference between resonating with a client and shouting at them.

 To be able to get someone to take action, you need to know what makes them tick.